9 REASONS FOR CHOOSING ENELOOPS:

-You don`t have to keep buying new batteries
+You don`t need to keep buying new batteries!

-Eneloop standard model batteries were introduced in 2005 with a claimed 1000 cycle life.
-The latest standard models can be charged up to 2100 times.
-Imagine that you have to buy 2100 Alkaline batteries.
+Sanyo Eneloop batteries got introduced in 2005 with a claimed 1000 cycle life.
+Now, many years later, the latest Eneloops made by Panasonic, can be charged up to 2100 times.
+So imagine that you have to buy 2100 Alkaline batteries!

 In comparison with cheaper quality rechargeable batteries

-One negative aspect that people sometimes bring up is the higher price for eneloops.
-This is partly true, but you really have to see this as a micro investment.
-You are better off having good quality batteries that can be charged over and over again.
+One negative aspect that people sometimes bring up is the higher price for Eneloops.
+This is partly true, but you have to see this as a micro-investment.
+You are better off having good-quality batteries that you can charge repeatedly.

-When you compare them to lower quality, and usually cheaper batteries, you will notice the following: Low quality cells lose their capacity faster.
+When you compare them to lower quality and usually cheaper batteries, you will notice the following: Low-quality cells lose their capacity faster.
 They don`t track very well, so mismatched capacity often occurs when batteries are used in series.
-Eneloop track very well.
-And often cheap batteries just die.
+Eneloop tracks very well.
+And often, cheap batteries die.

-This means you`ll have to replace them at some time while eneloop batteries would live a much longer life, and therfore are definitely worth the money.
+This means you`ll have to replace them at some time while Eneloop batteries would live a much longer life, and therefore are definitely worth the money.

 Probably everybody on this planet that reads this website has most likely come across a leaking Alkaline battery.
-And very often this results in devices being ruined for good.
+And very often, this results in devices ruined for good.